gradio-app/cerebras_gradio/README.md

 # Basic Usage

-Just like if you were to use the `cerebras` client, you should first save your cerebras API token to this environment variable:
+Just like if you were to use the `Cerebras` client, you should first save your Cerebras API token to this environment variable:

 ```
-export cerebras_API_TOKEN=<your token>
+export CEREBRAS_API_KEY=<your api key>
 ```

 Then in a Python file, write: